tyleragreen/tyleragreen-site/_posts/2016-10-11-graphing-transit-systems.md

 # What's next?

-&#8220;gtfs-graph&#8221; (the [GitHub project name](https://github.com/tyleragreen/gtfs-graph) for now &#8211; please help me come up with a better one!) is built to be system-agnostic.
+"gtfs-graph" (the [GitHub project name](https://github.com/tyleragreen/gtfs-graph) for now &#8211; please help me come up with a better one!) is built to be system-agnostic.
 I have graph representations for <a href="https://gtfs-graph.herokuapp.com/rank/boston/" target="_blank">Boston</a> and <a href="https://gtfs-graph.herokuapp.com/rank/paris/" target="_blank">Paris</a> in addition to <a href="https://gtfs-graph.herokuapp.com/rank/nyc/" target="_blank">New York City</a>.
 While the GTFS standard allowed me to construct all three graphs in similar ways, there were still a few quirks, resulting mainly from how the <a href="https://twitter.com/greent_tyler/status/782766567155130368" target="_blank">different systems represent sub-stops</a> (parent/child or northbound/southbound).

 Recently, I have been implementing centrality algorithms to see how the results varied from system to system.
 Paris' RATP heavy rail lines certainly look to have higher connectivity than Boston&#8217;s hub-centric design, and I&#8217;m working to find the numbers to prove this.
 If I can indeed prove this, I&#8217;d like to use a genetic algorithm to efficiently enhance (add lines and stops) a system to match the connected-ness/centrality distribution/equity/whatever-metric-I-end-up-with of a higher quality system.